 About the Journey

-Join the Morgenster for a very unique voyage: Exchange@sea during the Tall Ships Races.
+Join the Morgenster for a very unique voyage: Youth Exchange during the Tall Ships Races.
 Learn to sail a Tall Ship, contribute to plastic research of the sea, make friends from different countries - all while participating in the famous event.
 Race other ships for the trophy and expect spectacular events in the ports: Crew Parade, Crew Party, competitions, fireworks and many trainees from different countries!
 This adventurous journey is fully-packed with fun activities on board and on land.

 Meet a marine biologist from By the Ocean we Unite and learn to get water samples from the sea.
 Analyze the microplastics, learn about marine ecosystems, brainstorm solutions for leading more sustainable life.
 With so many people from different countries, it's impossible to predict what you might come up with!
 The mentors on board will organise intercultural activities, games and discussions, and make sure everyone is feeling right at home.